-The available call budget is EUR 1 000 000
+The available call budget is EUR 5 000 000.

-We reserve the right not to award all available funds depending on the proposals received and the results of the evaluation.
+We reserve the right not to award all available funds or to redistribute them between the call topics, depending on the proposals received and the results of the evaluation.

 4. Timetable and deadlines